-SNP Group, a software company based in Germany, is square in the crosshairs of Europe's General Data Protection Regulation, which went into effect in 2018.
+SNP Group, a software company based in Germany, is square in the crosshairs of the European Union's GDPR data privacy law, which ratcheted up the data management and data governance requirements for companies that do business in the EU when it went into effect in May 2018.

-The company's cloud-based product, SNP CrystalBridge, helps companies manage their enterprise resource planning systems.
-As a result, SNP had access to its employees' private data as well as the private data of end users.
-It also potentially had access to the private information in its customers' ERP systems.
-However, under the General Data Protection Regulation (GDPR), companies must have permission before they can collect private data -- they need to protect that data and they must be able to delete it upon request.
+SNP's cloud-based CrystalBridge platform helps SAP users manage their ERP systems.
+As a result, SNP had access to the private data of its own employees and the end users at its customers.
+It also potentially had access to the private information in customer systems.
+However, under GDPR, companies must have permission before they can collect private data; they also need to protect that data, and they must be able to delete it upon request.

-The first step for SNP Group was to thoroughly inventory the private data it was collecting, said Steele Arbeeny, the company's CTO.
+The first step for SNP in working to comply with the new GDPR data management rules was to thoroughly inventory the personal data it was collecting, said Steele Arbeeny, the company's CTO.
 "What do we have?
 Where is it?
 What could be construed as protected information?"

 "I might have a purchase order to buy pencils from you, and in the purchase order there might be a place to put notes," he said.
 "There's nothing to stop someone from sticking some personally identifiable information in there, such as, 'Please call Mary Jones at 123-4567 when you're ready to make the delivery.'
 There's nothing to stop that."

 The next step was to pare down SNP's customer data collection levels to the bare minimum.
 For example, there are GDPR exceptions for data that companies require to provide services to customers.
 For example, if a customer orders a product, it's fair for a company to ask for an address so that the product can be delivered.
 There also are legitimate business reasons to collect phone numbers and email addresses.